The Industrial Commons trains workers in Morganton, North Carolina, to become upholsterers, one of the highest paid jobs in furniture

 “We are thrilled to join in celebrating Aflac Incorporated’s commitment toward our mission,” said Natalie Gunn, Chief Financial Officer of Capital Impact Partners.
 “We’ve shown over the past 40 years just how effective impact investing can be.
 We’re able to deliver a strong financial performance while fulfilling our mission of creating social and economic justice in disinvested communities throughout the United States.”

-July 28, 2022 (Arlington, VA and San Diego, CA) – The Momentus Capital branded family of organizations is honored to serve as one of the founding members of newly created Economic Opportunity Coalition (EOC).
+July 28, 2022 (Arlington, VA and San Diego, CA) – Momentus Capital is honored to serve as one of the founding members of newly created Economic Opportunity Coalition (EOC).

-“Momentus Capital is uniquely positioned to serve a significant role representing mission-driven financial institutions on the Economic Opportunity Coalition,” said Ellis Carr, president and CEO Capital Impact Partners and CDC Small Business Finance, each part of the Momentus Capital branded family of organizations.
+“Momentus Capital is uniquely positioned to serve a significant role representing mission-driven financial institutions on the Economic Opportunity Coalition,” said Ellis Carr, president and CEO of Capital Impact Partners and CDC Small Business Finance, each part of the Momentus Capital branded family of organizations.
 “Our team has extensive experience with small business and community development, and the ability to offer a continuum of capital at every growth stage to support economic mobility and wealth creation.”

 • Financial capital: a range of flexible debt and equity products to meet Momentus Capital’s partners’ needs, as well as access to new markets and potential investors